LibraryOfCongress/bagit-python/auto_bagit_transfer/DOCUMENTATION.md

 - Use config files for repeated tasks
 - Override settings with command-line options
 - Customize metadata and processing options
+- **Configurable batch processing** for memory-efficient handling of large datasets
+- **Space-efficient processing** with automatic temporary file cleanup after each batch

+### 🚀 **Performance & Efficiency**

+- **Batch processing** to manage memory usage and disk space efficiently
+- **Default batch size of 1** for maximum space efficiency (configurable)
+- Automatic cleanup of temporary files after each batch
+- **Handles existing bags intelligently** by re-bagging with fresh validation
+- Processes regular folders and existing bags separately for optimal handling

 ## Usage